The gods have flipped the summer switch ON in Italy. The first day of summer came in right on schedule with full on summer heat.

 It’s already hot enough that I want a cold lunch and cold shrimp seems like the perfect way to go.

-It's already hot enough that I want a cold lunch.
 I love cold shrimp cocktail, preferably served retro style, with large shrimp hanging over the edge of a martini glass; but we had fresh Adriatic shrimp in the market, so they require a more delicate approach.

 Poached in a little white wine and left to cool in the pan juices, these small shrimp are soft and amazingly sweet.
 To play up the sweetness, I served the shrimp with two piquant dipping sauces: fennel/lemon, and lime/chili.
 Of course, after the first couple of shrimp are swirled around on the plate to mop up the sauce, it turns out these two sauces actually played very nicely together: the fennel cooled the heat of the chili, but in a very ‘simpatico’ way.